Usable & Scalable Learning Over Relational Data With Automatic Language Bias: Setting Language Bias Automatically

-After discovering unary exact and approximate INDs, AutoMode runs Algorithm~\ref{algorithm:typegraph} to generate a directed graph called {\it type graph}, which it then uses to assign types to attributes.
-First, it creates a graph whose nodes are attributes in the input schema and has an edge between each pair of attributes that participate in an exact or approximate IND (lines 1-3).
+After discovering unary exact and approximate INDs, AutoBias runs Algorithm~\ref{algorithm:typegraph} to generate a directed graph called {\it type graph}, which it then uses to assign types to attributes.
+First, it creates a graph whose nodes are attributes in the input schema and has an edge between each pair of attributes that participate in an exact or approximate IND.
 Figure~\ref{figure:graph} shows an example of the type graph containing a subset of the attributes in the UW-CSE schema, where edges corresponding to exact and approximate INDs are shown by solid and dashed lines, respectively.
-If there are both approximate INDs $(R[A] \subseteq S[B], \alpha_1)$ and $(S[B] \subseteq R[A], \alpha_2)$, AutoMode uses only the one with lower error rate.
-The algorithm then assigns a new type to every node in the graph without any outgoing edges (lines 4-5).
+If there are both approximate INDs $(R[A] \subseteq S[B], \alpha_1)$ and $(S[B] \subseteq R[A], \alpha_2)$, AutoBias uses only the one with lower error rate.
+The algorithm then assigns a new type to every node in the graph without any outgoing edges.
 For example, it assigns new types \texttt{T1}, \texttt{T3}, and \texttt{T5} to {\it student[stud]}, {\it professor[prof]}, and {\it publication[title]}, respectively, in Figure~\ref{figure:graph}.
-If there are cycles in the type graph, the algorithm assigns the same new type to all nodes in each cycle (lines 6-7).
-Next, it propagates the assigned type of each attribute to its neighbors in the reverse direction of edges in the graph until no changes are made to the graph (lines 8-11).
+If there are cycles in the type graph, the algorithm assigns the same new type to all nodes in each cycle.
+Next, it propagates the assigned type of each attribute to its neighbors in the reverse direction of edges in the graph until no changes are made to the graph.
 For example, in Figure~\ref{figure:graph}, the algorithm propagates type \texttt{T1} to {\it inPhase[stud]} and {\it ta[stud]} and attribute {\it publication[author]} inherits types \texttt{T1} and \texttt{T3} from {\it student[stud]} and {\it professor[prof]}, respectively.
-Because the error rates of approximate INDs accumulate over multiple edges in the graph, AutoMode propagates types only once over edges that correspond to approximate INDs.
+Because the error rates of approximate INDs accumulate over multiple edges in the graph, AutoBias propagates types only once over edges that correspond to approximate INDs.

-Given the resulting graph, for each relation, AutoMode computes the Cartesian product of the types associated with its attributes.
+Given the resulting graph, for each relation, AutoBias computes the Cartesian product of the types associated with its attributes.
 For each tuple in this Cartesian product, it produces a predicate definition for the relation.
-For instance, given the type assignment in Figure~\ref{figure:graph}, AutoMode generates predicate definitions \texttt{publication(T5,T1)} and \texttt{publication(T5,T3)} for the {\it publication} relation.
+For instance, given the type assignment in Figure~\ref{figure:graph}, AutoBias generates predicate definitions \texttt{publication(T5,T1)} and \texttt{publication(T5,T3)} for the {\it publication} relation.